 You take the words at face value and react accordingly.
 You don’t consider context, feeling or motivation behind what’s been said, so you don’t see a problem with saying things like “that’s stupid” or “you’re wrong.”

 9. You try to solve the problem as soon as you hear about it.

 You misunderstand the value you can offer to another person.
 Sometimes people want to be heard more than they want your solution.
 And sometimes they want your solution – but only if they first see that you understand the problem from their perspective.

 10. You frequently shift your attention to other people or tasks.

 You are very busy, and you multi-task to get it all done.
 You do two things at once without thinking about what it signals to others when your attention is divided instead of devoted to them.

 Okay, I can’t resist offering just one tip to kick off your contributions in the comments field.
 When there’s something important to be heard, make the time to listen.
 Set an appointment if needed and prepare for it by eliminating distractions (including the mental ones!).
 Your turn!
 Give us a warning sign that you aren't listening and/or a tip to improve.

 Deb Calvert is a Certified Executive Coach, keynote speaker and leadership development program architect and trainer.
-Book Deb today to speak at your leadership events, and subscribe to our blog for weekly articles on building your leadership skills.
+Book Deb today to speak at your leadership events, and subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog posts.

 Editor's note: This blog was originally published April 2015 and has been recently updated..